 Visit http://AudiblePodcast.com/excuse for a free trial membership.

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, August 4th, 2013 at 3:02 pm and is filed under Dialog, Prose, Scenes.
+This entry was posted on Sunday, August 4th, 2013 at 3:02 pm and is filed under Dialog, Prose, Scenes, Season 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.